Neutrino Electromagnetic Properties and the Weak Mixing Angle at the LHC Forward Physics Facility: Sensitivity for Neutrino EM Properties

 We present projected sensitivity on neutrino magnetic moment and millicharge in the upper part of \cref{tab:results}.
 The upper bounds are given for different flavors at FASER$\nu$2, FLArE, and FLArE-100, considering an integrated luminosity of 3 ab$^{-1}$ at HL-LHC.
 Note that the bounds are slightly sensitive to the sign of the neutrino millicharge due to the presence of the interference terms.

 Unlike the other two neutrino properties, the effect of a neutrino charge radius is not confined to a specific energy region.
-Instead, we search for an increased neutrino neutral current event rate across the whole energy spectrum.
+Instead, we search for an increased neutrino scattering event rate across the whole energy spectrum.
 For this, we consider both the electron scattering and nuclear scattering channel, where the latter will turn out to be more sensitive due to the significantly larger overall event rate.
-As this is essentially a precision measurement of the total neutral current scattering rate, it is subject to systematic uncertainties, which we discuss below.
+As this nuclear scattering channel is essentially a precision measurement of the total neutral current scattering rate, it is subject to systematic uncertainties, which we discuss below.

 One major source of systematic uncertainties is associated with the neutrino flux.
-While the uncertainties on the LHC neutrino flux predictions are currently large~\cite{Kling:2021gos, Bai:2020ukz, Jeong:2021vqp, Maciula:2022lzk}, a measurement of the charged current event rate will constrain the fluxes once the experiment starts taking data.
+While the uncertainties on the LHC neutrino flux predictions are currently large~\cite{Kling:2021gos, Bai:2020ukz, Jeong:2021vqp, Maciula:2022lzk, FASER:2024ykc}, a measurement of the charged current event rate will constrain the fluxes once the experiment starts taking data.
 In our analysis, we take this into account by considering the statistical uncertainty expected in the measurement of charged current events as a proxy for the uncertainty on the flux estimates.

 Another source of uncertainty is associated with the modelling of the neutrino-nucleus interaction cross section.
-This includes for example parton distribution functions, quark mass effects, higher order radiative corrections, nuclear shadowing and anti-shadowing effects, the modelling of parton shower and hadronization inside the target nucleus, as well as final state interactions.
-As for the neutrino fluxes, measurement of charged current neutrino-nucleus interactions at the FPF will provide valuable input to constrain these uncertainties~\cite{Anchordoqui:2021ghd, Feng:2022inv} and we will neglect them for the purpose of this study.
+This includes, for example, parton distribution functions, quark mass effects, higher order radiative corrections, nuclear shadowing and anti-shadowing effects, the modelling of parton shower and hadronization inside the target nucleus, as well as final state interactions.
+A recent prediction using the NNSF$\nu$ neutrino structure functions introduced in Ref.~\cite{Candido:2023utz} quotes a 2.5 - 3\% uncertainty on the cross section for the energy range 100 GeV $<~E_{\nu}~<$ few TeV, which is relevant to this study.
+We will use this result as a conservative estimate.
+Future measurements like at the FPF~\cite{Cruz-Martinez:2023sdv} and EIC~\cite{Khalek:2021ulf, AbdulKhalek:2019mzd} will reduce these uncertainties and bring to a 1\% level.
+Though these uncertainties are quoted for charge current interactions, we expect them to be similar for neutral current interactions as the underlying PDFs are the same.
+We illustrate the effect of this by showing results for 3\% and 1\% uncertainty.
+We note that cross section modelling uncertainties quoted in the weak mixing angle analysis performed by NuTeV~\cite{NuTeV:2001whx} were around 0.3\%, and therefore even smaller than the values assumed here, indicating that even a 1\% uncertainty is not unrealistic.
+Hence, we also show the results for 0.3\% uncertainty as an optimistic case and with 0\% uncertainty to illustrate what the best case scenario could be.